Professor M, the Black Kingpin of Swagger, at PRIDEFest 2021. Lucy Gellman Photos.

-As the couple fielded questions, friends Amelia Lowery and Julie Cheung drifted from their booth to the next, eyeing jewelry from artist Finn Lockwood and handmade soaps from Lockwood’s sister, PRIDEFest Assistant Producer Val Doty.
+As the couple fielded questions, friends Amelea Lowery and Julie Cheung drifted from their booth to the next, eyeing jewelry from artist Finn Lockwood and handmade soaps from Lockwood’s sister, PRIDEFest Assistant Producer Val Doty.
 A graduate student in cancer immunology at Yale, Cheung said she was enjoying it as her first-ever pride event since coming out.

 “I think what I like is feeling like I’m really comfortable in a safe space,” she said.

 Annissa Carter, who launched her business Wrap Artist Gems at New Haven’s Black Art Fair last year.

 Several artists, small business owners, and attendees looked to the intersectional focus of the event, which has grown increasingly diverse each year.
 Lockwood, who suspends flowers in resin for their necklaces and charms, called it a way to network with fellow queer artists, who don’t often have in-person affinity spaces to connect.